 A lot of people have the belief that the race of a person has no influence over what they think of that person or how they treat that person.
 I’m going to demolish that idea and explain why it would be irrational to act and think that way.

 The simplest example to show that people treat races differently is to ask them what they would say if you asked them what colour a black persons skin was and what colour a white persons skin was.
-In these two scenarios they person would give different answers.
-This establishes an indisputable truth that people treat others differently because of their race (skin colour is determined by race).
+In these two scenarios they would give different answers.
+This establishes the truth that people treat others differently because of their race, as skin colour is primarily determined by race.

-It is right to treat people differently.
-One popular misconception is that everyone is equal.
-This is not true.
-Everyone is a different size, a different height, a different smartness.
+One common phrase I hear is “everyone is equal”.
+This is not true in a strict sense.
+People may have equal rights, but everyone is a different size, a different height, a different smartness.
 The collection of genes that make up a person can be good or bad.
 The genes for multiple sclerosis is bad and the genes for intelligence is good.
-To think that all races have an equal chance of having genes is simply a demonstration of your ignorance about genetics.
+To claim that all races have an equal chance of having certain genes is to reveal scientific ignorance about how genes vary between groups.